power0matin/Iran-Firewall-Hardening-Script/README.md

 * Test the tunnel from your external server **before** applying final firewall restrictions.
 * If you’re using UDP ports, modify the script to include `-p udp` rules.
 * If the server needs DNS or NTP access, add exceptions for ports `53` and `123` in `OUTPUT` rules.
+* **The reset script completely removes all firewall restrictions** — use only if you want to disable all firewall protections and open the server fully.

 ## 📄 License

 MIT License – use it freely in personal or commercial projects.

 ## ✨ Credits